Yorba Linda, California: Municipal government

 The city council consists of five members that are elected by residents to four-year terms, with a three-term limit.
 The council elects its own mayor at the end of every year, whose duties are largely ceremonial because the city employs a council-manager form of government and the city manager runs day-to-day operations.

-As of 2025, the mayor is Janice Lim.
+As of 2026, the mayor is Carlos Rodriguez.